 People who resemble Martin Luther believe that God cannot accept them if they still give into temptation, and this is a clue to the fact that they believe their scrupulous obedience is what recommends them before Him.

 However, the Bible clearly declares that “no one will be declared righteous in God’s sight by the works of the law” (Romans 3:20).
-Although the Law has the role to point us to the sin in our life, salvation is not the fruit of its keeping.
+Although the Law’s role is to point us to the sin in our life, salvation is not the fruit of its keeping.
 God follows another criterion on which He bases His acceptance of us, namely, the righteousness He offers (Romans 3:21).
 We do not have a righteous life to present to God, therefore His solution is to place in us the righteousness of Jesus’ life.
-“Christ’s character stands in place of your character, and you are accepted before God just as if you had not sinned”, explains writer Ellen White.
+“Christ’s character stands in place of your character, and you are accepted before God just as if you had not sinned,” explains writer Ellen White.
 This completely undeserved gift is received, according to the apostle Paul, by faith.
-We must believe that once we are at peace with God Christ’s perfection is also ours.
+We must believe that once we are at peace with God, Christ’s perfection is also ours.

-“God’s acceptance of us will always and forever depend on Christ’s victory over sin, not ours”, Moore points out.
-In support of his affirmations, he quotes the words of the apostle Paul: “for all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.”
+“God’s acceptance of us will always and forever depend on Christ’s victory over sin, not ours,” Moore points out.
+In support of this, he quotes the words of the apostle Paul: “…for all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.”
 These verses show that God does not reject us each time we sin, but continues to give us His righteousness, including when we stumble in this experience of walking with Him.

 The secret to a successful Christian life lies, therefore, not in a tense effort to overcome sin, but in a solid trust in the One who has already overcome it.